chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 **Jetty access log XML file IS included and `standalone.access.log location` IS set**

-In this scenario you have completed the following:
+In this scenario you will have already completed the following two steps:

 1. Configured the `standalone.access.log` setting using the ORDS CLI, *and*